 14th Asia Nano forum (ANF) summit was hold in Johor Bahru, Malaysia, 21 and 22 August 2017.
-Two representatives from Iran Nanotechnology Initiative Council (INIC) participated in the summit.
+Two representatives from Iran Nanotechnology Innovation Council (INIC) participated in the summit.

 ANF is a network of 15 Asian economies including Iran, South Korea, Japan, Malaysia, Thailand, Philippine and Taiwan as well as economies from other continents like Austria and Australia, collaborating in areas of standardization, education, commercialization, safety and infrastructure related to nanoscience and nanotechnology.
 The INIC representative has been the vice president of the ANF during past two years.